Cycled Inspections

 Building Permits

-If a permit was issued for your property within the past year, we would be inspecting the property to see the status as of April 1st.
-Please note: it is the statutory obligation of the Assessing Department to verify all real estate on the property, including walking through the interior and measuring the exterior of all buildings, anytime they visit a property as a result of a building permit.
+If a permit was granted for your property in the last year, we will be conducting an inspection to assess its status as of April 1st.
+Please be aware that the Assessing Department is legally required to verify all real estate on the property, including interior walkthroughs and exterior measurements of all buildings.

 Abatement Follow-Up

-We are responding to your request to ascertain the accuracy of the assessment of your property.
+We are addressing your request to verify the accuracy of the assessment of your property.

 Change